olgikrolik/BookWorm/README.md

 ## Description

-BookWorm app displays bestseller lists published every week by the New York Times.
+BookWorm app built in SwiftUI displays bestseller lists published every week by the New York Times.
 Lists are sorted by the fiction and nonfiction genres on a specific date.
 User can explore each book on the list by clicking on it and thereby displaying its details.

 ![Whole App Gif](/Images&Gifs/WholeAppGif.gif)